krockxz/Un-nexted/README.md

 **Un-nexted** is a raw implementation of the server-side rendering (SSR) pipeline that powers modern web frameworks.
 It strips away the complexity of production codebases to reveal the fundamental architecture: how a server turns React components into HTML strings, and how the browser "hydrates" that static HTML into an interactive app.

-## 🧠 Why I Built This
+##  Why I Built This

-As a developer, I used Next.js daily but treated it as a black box.
+I used Next.js daily but treated it as a black box.
 I knew *how* to use `getServerSideProps` and file-based routing, but I didn't truly understand *how they worked*.

 I built **Un-nexted** to answer specific engineering questions:
 *   **Routing:** How does a file on a disk (`pages/about.tsx`) become a URL route (`/about`) without me writing a router config?